streamsets/tutorials/working-with-azure/blobstorage_to_hdinsightkafka.md

 Now let's get some data flowing!
 In your browser, login to StreamSets Data Collector (SDC) and create a new pipeline.

-Select Origin from the Drop down list: `Hadoop FS Standalone`
+Select Origin from the Drop down list: `Hadoop FS Standalone - HDP 2.6.2.1-1`
 ![image alt text](img/BlobToKafka/SelectSource_Hadoop.png)
 **Hadoop FS tab**